 How to store leftovers?

 Soup stays good for at least 5 days in the refrigerator and also freezes well.
 If freezing, freeze in single serving containers as it is easy to thaw and reheat.
-Need not worry about storing leftovers.
-When freezing, mind you soup has potatoes do not freeze that well.
-However, I did freeze the soup and felt potatoes were soft perhaps due to defrosting the microwave.
+When freezing, mind you soup has potatoes and those do not freeze that well.
+However, I did freeze the soup and felt potatoes were softer than before, perhaps due to defrosting the microwave.

 Vegetable Cannellini Soup Recipe